-Out of all the tabs I’ve done this one has probably been the longest time coming.
-I first heard “Beachwalk” on a copy of ‘Ukulele Breeze that I borrowed from the library (!) many years ago – before I really had any idea how to play ‘ukulele, before I had even heard Jake and James and Brittni, before I started this site, before I actually met Ohta, before I played this same song at my audition for the Institute of Hawaiian Music.
+I first heard Beachwalk on a copy of ‘Ukulele Breeze that I borrowed from the Kona library many years ago.
+This was before I really had any idea how to play ‘ukulele, before I had even heard Jake and James and Brittni, before I started this site, before I actually met Ohta, before I played this same song at my audition for the Institute of Hawaiian Music.

-The tab is as accurate a representation of the recording as I could come up, focusing on the lead ‘ukulele part.
+The tab is as accurate a representation of the recording as I could come up with, focusing on the lead ‘ukulele part.
 The chords above the staff should be helpful with adding some chords here and there to fill out the sound if you are playing it solo.